Get a quote today, we’ll call you back.

 The benefits of Prescribed Minimum Benefits (PMBs) include:

-1. Access to essential healthcare services: PMBs are a guarantee that all medical aid members have access to healthcare services, regardless of the specific medical aid plan.
+1. Access to essential healthcare services: PMBs guarantee that all medical aid members have access to healthcare services, regardless of the specific medical aid plan.
 In this way, patients receive timely and appropriate care for critical, chronic, or life-threatening conditions.

 2. Guaranteed coverage: Medical schemes are legally required to cover the diagnosis, treatment, and care of the specific medical conditions included in the PMB list.
-This means that patients can receive necessary healthcare services without worrying about whether their medical scheme will cover the cost.
+This means patients can receive necessary healthcare services without worrying about whether their medical scheme will cover the cost.

-3. No waiting periods: This means that patients can receive immediate treatment for their medical condition.
+3. No waiting periods: Patients can receive immediate treatment for their medical condition.
 This is particularly beneficial for critical and life-threatening conditions where delays in treatment could have serious consequences.

 While PMBs provide essential cover for specific medical conditions, there are also some limitations to these benefits, like: